DhiegoFC/Industrial_IoT/lessons/week_02/sources/README.md

 - Download from [https://nodered.org](https://nodered.org)
 - Install normally on your machine
+> Open your command prompt and type "node-red"
 > **Access Node-RED at:** [http://localhost:1880](http://localhost:1880)

 ### 2. 🔌 Connect Node-RED to ChirpStack MQTT Broker